 |Usual uplift date||New uplift date|

-Please note: Your normal waste and recycling collection service will resume on Monday 7 January 2019.
+Please note: Your normal waste and recycling collection service will continue as normal out with these dates.

 West Dunbartonshire residents currently recycle around 47% of their waste.
 Well done and thank you.
 During the Christmas festivities don't forget that cards, packaging, food and most wrapping paper can be recycled, plus Christmas trees once the festivities are over.